jharwell/sierra/docs/src/architecture/execution-model.rst

 During stage 2, SIERRA translates an abstract batch experiment into one or more *cmdfiles* — plain text files where each line is a complete shell command for a single :term:`Experimental Run`.
-GNU parallel reads these files and executes the lines in them, up to the concurrency limit set by the execution environment.
+GNU parallel (or whatever underlying execution engine is used by the selected :ref:`--execenv<src/reference/cli:sierra---execenv>`) reads these files and executes the lines in them, up to the concurrency limit set by the execution environment, if any.
 The structure of those cmdfiles, and therefore the shape of parallelism, is determined by the *parallelism paradigm* declared by the engine plugin.

 Hook Structure
 ==============